hanshoi/python_web_course/material/prequisities/git.md

 1. Make a Pull Request in github from develop to master.
 1. Comment your fancy README file in it and merge it.
 1. return to master branch in terminal and pull your changes

+### Clone Django
+1. Search github for Django project
+1. Clone it to your computer
+1. change to release 1.7 branch
+1. browse code around a bit
+1. try to merge 1.8 branch into 1.7
+  * run ```git merge --abort``` in horrific panic
+1. return to master branch